emmeowzing/dynamic-continuation-orb/README.md

 #### Publishing a production-ready version

-To publish your changes to the CircleCI registry, tag this repo, incrementing to the required version.
+To publish your changes to the CircleCI registry, simply merge your PR.
+The pipeline will automatically increment the minor tag, which will kick off a publication workflow; or, tag the repo manually.

 #### `pre-commit`